 GPS trackers come with SIM cards and the technology needed to broadcast their location.
 In a way they are like a very basic cell phone, and just like a cell phone, they require a monthly subscription in order to use.
 Most cost between $5 and $25 per month, depending on the features you want.

-If you’re looking for the best car GPS tracker with no monthly fee, unfortunately, they don’t really exist.
-Some advertise “no monthly fee,” but simply force you to buy 12-month subscriptions ahead of time instead.
+If you’re looking for the best car GPS tracker with no monthly fee, unfortunately, it doesn’t really exist.
+Some advertise “no monthly fee”, but simply force you to buy 12-month subscriptions ahead of time instead.
 Because of the cell data requirements, you’re unlikely to find a quality GPS tracker that truly doesn’t have any monthly costs.

 There are many competing models on the market, which can make the search for the perfect tracker feel intimidating.
 Fortunately, we’ve spent the time evaluating the top models on the market, and come up with a comprehensive buying guide for the best car GPS trackers available today.